CesareIurlaro/clips-project/README.md

 Some critical issues emerged, so we reflected on the appropriate changes that could remedy and implemented them.

-In particular:

 ## **Status comparison**

-Each state is identified by the set of facts having the same id.
+Each state of the space is identified by the set of facts having the same id.

 - **Current approach**: the comparison takes place in the following steps:
 1) Concatenation of strings related to the same state